 Jim Harbaugh sign-stealing suspension: Why Michigan coach is back for Big Ten championship

-Michigan football coach Jim Harbaugh is slated to return to the Wolverines sideline for the team's Big Ten Championship game against Iowa in during college football's conference championship weekend.
+Michigan football coach Jim Harbaugh is slated to return to the Wolverines sideline for the team's Big Ten Championship game against Iowa on Saturday night during college football's conference championship weekend.

-But even with Harbaugh suspended for three games due to sign-stealing allegations surrounding the team, the Wolverines didn't skip a beat in the absence of Harbaugh.
+But even with Harbaugh suspended for three games due to sign-stealing allegations surrounding the team, the Wolverines didn't skip a beat in his absence.

-REQUIRED READING: As Michigan football goes all in for national title, it has bet big on J.J.
-McCarthy

 Offensive coordinator and offensive line coach Sherrone Moore took over for Harbaugh as interim coach and led the team to three critical wins, including two victories over ranked opponents in Penn State (10-2, 7-2) and Ohio State (11-1, 8-1).
 That put the Wolverines in prime position to make the College Football Playoff.
 Moore will return to his traditional role on the staff as Harbaugh returns.